cosmos/ibc-go/docs/apps/interchain-accounts/client.md

 ## CLI

-A user can query and interact with the Interchain accounts module using the CLI.
+A user can query and interact with the Interchain Accounts module using the CLI.

 ### Controller